 Wallace & Treefrog.
 They are pretty “quiet” this year at Essen with just two light new games – Doctor Who and PI (private investigator).

 Anyway mob rules.
-So it’s CHOPSTIX.
+So CHOPSTIX it was.
 Have to say the food is not too bad.
 Price?
 Sorry, what did you want to know again? 😛

 When you dine with gamers, one of the first things you do when you sit down on the table is – no, not to look at the wine list – to start exploring the various games that’ll invariably be brought to the table.